23 Sep Top 10 Best National Parks to Visit in the U.S.

 Yellowstone National Park, Idaho

 As one of the most famous national parks in the world, Yellowstone National Park is home to 3,000 plus square miles of dramatic peaks and canyons, pristine lakes with sparkling waterfalls, volatile geysers, and uninterrupted natural beauty as far as the eye can see.

-Some of the most famous attractions within the park include the Old Faithful geyser, the huge freshwater Yellowstone Lake and the bubbling waters of the Mammoth Hot Springs, as well as the wide and varied wildlife that have made their homes along the Lewis River Channel and Dogshead Loop.
+Some of the best Yellowstone hikes include the Old Faithful geyser, the huge freshwater Yellowstone Lake and the bubbling waters of the Mammoth Hot Springs, as well as the wide and varied wildlife that have made their homes along the Lewis River Channel and Dogshead Loop.